MiniFate/MiniFate/_chapters/00-outline.md

 ### Core Concept: Aspects

-Aspect are short, improvised phrases written down for the whole table to see.
+Aspects are short, improvised phrases written down for the whole table to see.
 They are central to {GameName} in two ways:

 1. They keep everyone on the same page.
 If it's written down as an aspect, it's true and important.
 If an aspect is no longer true and important, update it or erase it.